Featured Post

 You are Dead to Me

-To reiterate, Agile is fine for startups and green-field development, but even then, it can be argued that the cost of spinning up an Agile practice is not justifiable.
+To reiterate, Agile is fine for startups and green-field development, but even then, it can be argued that the cost of spinning up an Agile practice is not economically sound..
 Agile never promised a plethora of tools that would be required to preside over an agile engineering discipline.
-In fact, the Agile Allience abundantly rejected tools in favor of personal interactions.
-Yet in practice most companies adopting Agile quickly outfit their Agile practice with a large acquisition of tools:
+In fact, the Agile Alliance abundantly rejected tools in favor of personal interactions.
+Yet in practice most companies adopting Agile quickly outfit their Agile practice with a large acquisition of tools: It's an unmanageable proposition, especially when the cost of the tools compel the enterprise to fire all of the project managers in the interest of balancing the financials, after opening the coffers to buy all of the tools.

 1. Tools for CI/CD aka pipelines, with not less than 1/2 dozen tools required.

-2. Tools for Agile Management (is this even legitimate, as we rarely see any integrated management in enterprise Agile rollouts.
-Instead we have clueless Scrum Masters who know knothing about traditional project management, and have even less knowledge or experience with agile management)
+2. Tools for Agile Management (is this even a legitimate term - Agile Management?),We rarely see any integrated management in enterprise Agile rollouts.
+Instead we have clueless Scrum Masters who know nothing about traditional project management, and typically have even less knowledge or experience with agile management)

 3. Tools built on top of CI/CD tooling to address legacy concerns that traditional CI/CD tooling does not handle.
 Worse still, everything happens at the same time, so there is no ability to assess impact or incorporate any planning into the "Agile Transformation" - a term that I am quite certain means "Suicide" in The Oxford English Dictionary.